 The fact that the US government is moving toward open source is a good thing, but a few sites are troubling me.
 For example, ForgeMil, the DoD installation of sourceforge, but access "requires a valid DoD Common Access Card (CAC) or a PKI certificate issues by a DoD approved External Certificate Authority (ECA)."
 This doesn't sound very open to me.
 Why place these restrictions on viewing "open source" source.

 Also, there's CONNECT, the "open source software gateway that connects an organization's Heath IT systems to the Nationwide Health Information Network."
 It is excellent, that the new administration (and the previous administration) are developing open standards for HeathIT but why should CONNECT force you to register and be approved before you can view their source code.

 I think projects really need to review the Open Source Definition before they jump on the open source bandwagon.
-There are many shining examples of open source projects within the US governemnt (caBIG
+There are many shining examples of open source projects within the US government (caBIG, Epi-Info, SELinux).

 Open source in government projects allows collaboration across federal, state and local levels and also allows for immediate use by third world nations.
 But if it is open source in name only, not in practice this removes a lot of the value that transparency provides.

 Update 2009.7.14: As of NHIN CONNECT's 2.1 release on July 7th, you can now download the source code without registering as a giant zip.
 This is an improvement, but I still can't view the code repository without registering.

 Lately I've been spending a bit of time trying to find and hire programmers (due to having to spend time removing programmers).
 Hiring programmers is never an easy task as there are really good programmers out there and prying them away from their existing jobs is hard work.
-How to hire has been written on extensively
+How to hire has been written on extensively.

 But I've been thinking about personality types lately and which ones fit into projects and make good developers.
 Many years ago my brother, who is a WWII history guy, told me about Kurt von Hammerstein-Equord's method for classifying his officers.
 I don't usually take the advice of nazi generals, but this method seems to have resonated with me and every time I tell someone else about it they seem to smile and draw some value.

 Basically he had four defining characteristics: smart, stupid, lazy, industrious: "I divide my officers into four classes; the clever, the lazy, the industrious, and the stupid.
 Most often two of these qualities come together.
 The officers who are clever and industrious are fitted for the highest staff appointments.
 Those who are stupid and lazy make up around 90% of every army in the world, and they can be used for routine work.
 The man who is clever and lazy however is for the very highest command; he has the temperament and nerves to deal with all situations.
 But whoever is stupid and industrious is a menace and must be removed immediately!"